hekuwatada/dbt-devcontainer/README.md

 - VSCode with below extensions
   - Remote SSH
   - Remote Development
+  - Makefile tools
 - Docker
+- GCP account
+- GCP project ID for BigQuery

 ## How to run the development container in VSCode
-- Clone and open the repo in VSCode
+1. Clone and open the repo in VSCode
-- Remote Explore -> Reopen in Container
+2. Remote Explore -> Reopen in Container
-- Open Terminal to be in the container
+3. Open Terminal to be in the container

 ## How the dbt project was created
-- Create Dockerfile based on python image with dbt and gcloud
+1. Create Dockerfile based on python image with dbt and gcloud
   - NOTE: this is to have a clean local dev environment without having to install tools individually
-- Build the Docker image, run it and go into the container via VSCode Terminal
+2. Build the Docker image, run it and go into the container via VSCode Terminal
-- Based on https://docs.getdbt.com/docs/building-a-dbt-project/projects#getting-started, in the container, run:
+3. Based on https://docs.getdbt.com/docs/building-a-dbt-project/projects#getting-started, in the container, run:
 ```
 dbt init dbt_example
 ```